Infinidat/infi.recipe.application_packager/README.md

 Overview
 ========
-This repository is just a skeleton we use for projects.
+This repository is a buildout recipe for created stand-alone, isolated, python packages.

 Usage
 -----